obss/sahi/docs/SCRIPTS.md

 will perform sliced inference on default parameters and export the prediction visuals to runs/predict/exp folder.

-You can specify sliced inference parameters as:
+You can specify additional prediction parameters as:

 ```bash
 python scripts/predict.py --slice_width 256 --slice_height 256 --overlap_height_ratio 0.1 --overlap_width_ratio 0.1 --iou_thresh 0.25 --source image/file/or/folder --model_path path/to/model --config_path path/to/config
 ```

+- Specify detection framework as `--model_type mmdet` for MMDetection or `--model_type yolov5` for YOLOv5, to match with your model weight

 - Specify postprocess type as `--postprocess_type UNIONMERGE` or `--postprocess_type NMS` to be applied over sliced predictions